Convergence of large population games to mean field games with interaction through the controls: Approximation of the mean field game

 In this section we provide the proof of the convergence of the Nash-equilibrium of the $N$-player game with interaction through state and control to the extended mean-field game.
 The proof relies on the Pontryagin maximum principles derived in Section \ref{sec:pontryagin}, along with the propagation of chaos type results of the previous section.

-The idea of the convergence is to generalize the argument presented in Section \ref{sec:pontryagin} in the case of linear quadratic games to the case where we do not have access to explicit formulas representing the equilibrium.
 Recall notation of Sections \ref{sec:main results} and \ref{sec:pontryagin} and the solution $(Y^{i,j}, Z^{i,j,k})_{i,j,k=1,\dots, N}$ of the adjoint equation of the game given in Equation \eqref{eq:adjoint-fctN}.
-The next two auxiliary results show that the off-diagonal elements of $Y^{i,j}$ converge to zero. \begin{lemma} If the conditions \ref{a1}-\ref{a5} are satisfied, then the solution $(Y^{i,j}, Z^{i,j,k})_{i,j,k=1,\dots, N}$ of the adjoint equation \eqref{eq:adjoint-fctN} along with the processes $X^{i,\underline{\hat\alpha}}$ satisfy
+We will consider the off-diagonal processes $Y^{i,j}$, $i\neq j$ and then the diagonal terms $Y^{i,i}$.
+The next two auxiliary results show that the off-diagonal elements of $Y^{i,j}$ converge to zero. \begin{lemma} Assume that the conditions \ref{a1}-\ref{a5} are satisfied.
+If either $T$ is small enough for \ref{M} holds with $K_b$ large enough, then the solution $(Y^{i,j}, Z^{i,j,k})_{i,j,k=1,\dots, N}$ of the adjoint equation \eqref{eq:adjoint-fctN} along with the processes $X^{i,\underline{\hat\alpha}}$ satisfy